CUA Studies in Early Christianity

 10. The Christian Moses: From Philo to the Qur'an, edited by Philip Rousseau and Janet A. Timbie (2019).

-11. Genesis in Late Antique Poetry, edited by Andrew Faulkner, Cillian O'Hogan, and Jeffrey Wickes.
+11. Genesis in Late Antique Poetry, edited by Andrew Faulkner, Cillian O'Hogan, and Jeffrey Wickes (2022).

-12. New Narratives for Old: Reading Early Christian Theology Using the Historical Method, edited by Anthony Briggman and Ellen Scully.
+12. New Narratives for Old: The Historical Method of Reading Early Christian Theology: Essays in Honor of Michel Rene Barnes, edited by Anthony Briggman and Ellen Scully (2022).